 Read more about child care.

-If it is before the end of your Parental Leave Pay or Dad and Partner Pay period.
+If it's before the end of your Parental Leave Pay or Dad and Partner Pay period.

 Read more about Parental Leave Pay and returning to work.